Development of the Baby at 6 Weeks Pregnant

 Size of the Baby at Week 6 Pregnancy

-Your baby is around 4 to 5 mm long during the sixth week .
+Your baby is around 4 to 5 mm long during the sixth week of your first trimester .
 Babies at this stage of development are measured from the crown to rump (head to bottom), meaning the size does not include the developing legs .
+To know how big your baby is at 6 weeks pregnant or later, schedule an ultrasound with your doctor.

 What Happens in Your Body during Pregnancy Week 6?

-The most common body changes include slight weight gain and fuller breasts and legs .
+The most common body changes that you notice at 6 weeks pregnant include slight weight gain and fuller breasts and legs .
+In addition, cramping and spotting are normal at the 6-week mark.
 Your clothes may get a bit tighter around the waist due to the weight gain.
-It is also normal for women having severe morning sickness (hyperemesis gravidarum) to lose some weight.
+It is also normal for women having severe morning sickness (hyperemesis gravidarum) in the form of nausea and vomiting to lose some weight.
 A pelvic exam may show a larger uterus as your baby is growing steadily.

 Ultrasound Scan during Pregnancy Week 6